Adrilaw/WiFi-F-cker/README.md

 1. Install Arduino IDE
 2. In Arduino go to File -> Preferences add this URL to Additional Boards Manager URLs -> https://raw.githubusercontent.com/SpacehuhnTech/arduino/main/package_spacehuhn_index.json
 3. In Arduino go to Tools -> Board -> Boards Manager search for and install the deauther package
-4. Download and open PhiSiFi with Arduino IDE
+4. Download and open WiFi F#cker.ino with Arduino IDE
 5. Select an ESP8266 Deauther board in Arduino under tools -> board
 6. Connect your device and select the serial port in Arduino under tools -> port
 7. Click Upload button

-Note: Ensure your ESP8286 module has a minimum of 4MB flash memory for optimal performance.
+Note: Ensure your ESP8266 module has a minimum of 4MB flash memory for optimal performance.

 ## Usage